nhsconnect/orphaned-record-continuity/services/mesh-inbox-s3-forwarder/README.md

 #### Checking dependencies fails locally due to pip

-If running `./tasks check-deps` fails due to an outdated version of pip, yet works when running it in dojo (i.e. `./tasks dojo-deps`), then the local python environment containing pipenv may need to be updated (using pyenv instead of brew - to better control the pip version).
+If running `./tasks check-deps` fails due to an outdated version of pip, then the local python environment containing pipenv may need to be updated (using pyenv instead of brew - to better control the pip version).
 Ensure you have pyenv installed (use `brew install pyenv`).
 Perform the following steps: